Libera-Chat/libera-chat.github.io/content/_posts/2024-07-09-retiring-certfp-expiries.md

 ---
 title: "Retiring CertFP Expiration Verification"
 author: el
+excerpt: Your expired TLS client certificates will no longer be rejected.
 ---

 Here is some good news for folks who use [CertFP][certfp] to log in to